Surgical Technology (AAS-SUR)

 Nursing and Allied Health Division

-Length: Four Semesters
+Length: Five-Six Semesters

 This program is designed to prepare competent entry-level surgical technologists for employment as members of the surgical team in any surgical facility setting.
 Program instruction includes cognitive, psychomotor, and affective learning domains.
 Students may obtain their Certification as a Surgical Technologist after successful completion of this program and upon passing the national certification examination.
 Students will relate theoretical knowledge to the care of patients undergoing surgery and will develop skills necessary to prepare supplies, equipment, and instruments; maintain aseptic conditions; and assist surgeons with surgical procedures.
 Employment opportunities may be attained in labor/delivery departments, inpatient/outpatient surgery centers, hospital surgery departments, physicians’ offices, and central supply departments.

+The courses listed in the below degree plan are required for an Associate in Applied Science Degree.
 Students are eligible to take the certification exam and work as surgical technologists upon completion of the degree.
 A minimum of a 'C' is required in all program courses including the required general education courses in order to progress in the program.

 |ENG 101||English Composition I||3|